4 Safety Tips for using Wi-Fi

 You can configure Windows Firewall to provide better protection when you’re using a public wireless network.

-For more information, see Windows Firewall.
+For more information, see Windows Firewall. - Hide your files

 When you use public Wi-Fi, network encryption is often out of your control.